The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Overview of Simulation Analysis

 \subsection{Population Parity}

 }

 Perhaps the strongest constraint on modern redistricting is the requirement that districts be nearly equal in population.
 Deviations in population between districts have the effect of diluting the power of voters in larger-population districts.
 The importance of this principle stems from a series of Supreme Court cases in the 1960s, beginning with \textit{Gray v.
 Sanders} (1963), in which the court held that political equality comes via a standard known as \textit{One Person, One Vote}.
 As for acceptable deviations from population equality, \emph{Wesberry v.
-Sanders} (1964) set the basic terms by holding that the Constitution requires that ``as nearly as is practicable, one person's vote in a congressional election is to be worth as much as another's.''
+Sanders} (1964) set the basic terms by holding that the Constitution requires that ``as nearly as is practicable one {[}person's{]} vote in a congressional election is to be worth as much as another's.''
 Even minute differences in population parity across congressional districts must be justified, even when smaller than the expected error in decennial Census figures (\emph{Karcher v.
 Daggett} 1983).
+For congressional districts, the majority of states thus balance population to within one person of perfect population parity \cite{ncsl:12}.
 For state legislative districts, \textit{Reynolds v.
 Sims} (1964) held that they must be drawn to near population equality.
 However, subsequent rulings stated that states may allow for small population deviations when seeking other legitimate interests (\emph{Mahan v.
 Howell} 1972; \emph{Gaffney v.
 Cummings} 1973).

 When measuring population equality, states must rely on Census data, which was viewed as the most reliable source of population figures (\textit{Kirkpatrick v.
 Preisler} 1969).
 We therefore empirically examine how the DAS affects the ability to draw redistricting maps that adhere to this equal population principle.
 We simulate realistic maps for Pennsylvania Congressional districts and Louisiana State Senate districts based on the DAS-4.5 and DAS-12.2 data under various levels of population parity.
 We then examine the degree to which the resulting maps satisfy the same population parity criteria using the 2010 Census data.